gabrr/finance-search/README.md

 Components follow biology system, in larger projects we will have Templates, Pages, Organisms, Molecules and Atoms.

+## UX considerations

+- Type 'budget' to see list items handles bigger than container text.
+- Suggestions if user types something not existing
+- The app handles 404, Network error and empty state.
+- Input has validations logging with toastfy.
+- HTML semantic for screen readers and keyboard navigation.

 ## Services Folder

 In this folder you find Single Responsibility, Open Closed principles and Dependency Injection pattern.